prettier/prettier/docs/cli.md

 ## `--find-config-path` and `--config`

-If you are repeatedly formatting individual files with `prettier`, you will incur a small performance cost when prettier attempts to look up a [configuration file](#configuration-file).
+If you are repeatedly formatting individual files with `prettier`, you will incur a small performance cost when prettier attempts to look up a [configuration file./configuration-file.html).
 In order to skip this, you may ask prettier to find the config file once, and re-use it later on.

 ```bash